toppeMRI/old_matlab/examples/README.md

 ## Step 2: Pre-view the sequence in MATLAB

-Use the script matlab/playseq.m to view the sequence in movie loop mode, e.g.,:
+Use the script playseq.m to view the sequence in movie loop mode, e.g.,:

 ```
 >> playseq('scanloop.txt',nModPerTR,nTRskip);